Left: Scott circa, 1978

 Missing Since: September 5, 1978

 Age: 13 years old

-Distinguishing Characteristics: White Male, Brown hair, Blue eyes
+Distinguishing Characteristics: Caucasian Male, Brown hair, Blue eyes

 Clothing/Jewelry Description: A striped t-shirt and a pair of jeans